PRTG API v2 Overview

 Complex Expressions

-Simple filter expressions can be combined into complex filter expressions by using the logical operators and
+Simple filter expressions are combined into complex filter expressions by using the logical operators such as and

 , or